Best Pillow for Back Sleepers

 Snoring and Sleep Apnoea

-But back sleepers aren’t off the hook yet because sleeping in this position can cause snoring.
+There are some disadvantages to back sleeping.
+Sleeping in this position can cause snoring.
 Snoring is not actually bad for you (but it can be a problem for your bed partner), unless it’s sleep apnoea.
 This is a potentially dangerous condition because breathing starts and stops repeatedly.
 This can lead to poor sleep quality which leads to daytime fatigue and sleepiness.

 Sleeping on the back can also cause backaches especially if your back does not receive good lumbar support.
 Luckily, there are pillows made especially for back sleepers to help prevent these problems.